 If salespeople don’t have a full understanding of their commission rates and earnings, they’ll come asking for more information.
 Providing a resource, like the Core web sales portal, will help cut down on the amount of confusion around this.
 Additionally, administrators should be equipped with a hierarchy chart and rate breakdowns for every employee.
 That way, whoever is in charge of your commissions can easily answer that question.

-3. Where can I see how much I’m earning in commission?
+3. Where can I see how much commission I’m earning?